 The subclavian arteries are the two major arteries of the upper chest, located below the collar bone.
 These arteries receive blood from the aorta and supply blood to your arms.
 The angioplasty and stent process is the same as mentioned above.

 This procedure uses a tiny rotating cutting blade to open a narrowed artery and improve blood flow to or from the heart by grinding away the plaque.
 Often a stent is placed in the artery to prevent it from re-narrowing.
 This procedure is done while the patient is awake and under local pain medicine.
-Patients often walk within six hours after the procedure though an overnight stay at the hospital is often required.
+Patients often walk within six hours after the procedure, though an overnight stay at the hospital is usually required.